 Analysis – 2D Axisymmetric with Non-Linear Material Properties:

 This analysis allows for material yielding.
 The same cross section is analyzed, but for this analysis, the pressure is applied in steps, and the material will be allowed to yield (Non-Linear).
-The results can be seen in this movie.

 Up to 64 psi, the head can be seen deflecting linearly under pressure.
 At 69 psi snap through is beginning (and the deflection is greater than the material thickness).
 At this point the head has started permanent deformation – it will not return to the original shape after the pressure is removed.
 Pressures beyond 72 psi show rapid snap through.
-The final frame shows the fully snapped through shape at 72 psi.
+The second image shows the fully snapped through shape at 72 psi.
 This shape is kept permanently after the pressure is removed.

 Analysis – 3D Plate Analysis:

 Reinforcing ribs were put on the head to prevent snap through.
 3D analysis is required to calculate the stresses.
 A surface model was created in SolidWorks.
 The material thickness is specified at time of analysis in the Algor FEA program.

 The FEA analysis of the head in Algor showed that the stresses were acceptable.
 The maximum allowed membrane (tensile) stress is 20,000 psi, 30,000 at regions of discontinuities.
 The maximum allowed membrane + bending stress is 30,000 psi, 60,000 psi at discontinuities.
 Peak stresses around stress concentrations can be larger.

 A solid model was created in SolidWorks including the reinforcing ribs and all weld fillets.
 The actual material thickness was modeled.
 This was not done for the original analysis, but is included here for educational purposes.